 - Calculated scores.

 For speed and ping readings, we are using the Ookla Speedtest app.
-We take the readings directly on device - on our smartphones & tablets.
 When testing mobile hotspots we test on one of our iPads while connected via WiFi to the hotspot.
 We keep the distance between iPad and mobile hotspot consistent over the same WiFi band to rule out WiFi variables.

-Each testing location will take about 8-12 hours to complete and will burn through a good chunk of data.
+Each testing location takes a solid 12 hours to complete and burns through a good chunk of data.
 It was a very time intensive process to collect the raw data displayed below.